Yandex Cloud

 • Configuring a maintenance window

-2. Click the cluster name and open the Technical maintenance tab.
+2. Click the name of your cluster and open the Technical maintenance tab.

-To view maintenances with a particular status, click Status above the list of maintenances and select the status of interest from the drop-down menu.
-You can also find a maintenance by its ID or task name: use the box above the list of maintenances.
+To view maintenance events with a specific status, click Status above the maintenance list and select the status you want from the drop-down menu.
+You can also find a maintenance event by its ID or job name using the search field above the list.

-2. Click the cluster name and open the Technical maintenance tab.
+2. Click the name of your cluster and open the Technical maintenance tab.

 4. Click Task logs.

-Maintenance jobs with the Planned status are scheduled for a particular date and time specified in the Start date column.
-You can move them to a new date and time if needed.
+Maintenance jobs with the Planned status have a specific scheduled date and time specified in the Start date column.
+You can reschedule them to a new date and time if needed.

 Management console